-On 10/13/2022, the permittee submitted a Conditional Exclusion Certification, certifying that the facility does not have any of the mercury sources listed in Part III.A.3. of DOW 1.3.10.
+On April 16, 2025, the permittee submitted a Conditional Exclusion Certification, certifying that the facility does not have any of the mercury sources listed in Part III.A.3. of DOW 1.3.10.

 - 1. General The permittee must develop, implement, and maintain a mercury minimization program (MMP), containing the elements set forth below. - 2.
 MMP Elements The MMP must be a written document and must include any necessary drawings or maps of the facility and/or collection system.
 Other related documents already prepared for the facility may be used as part of the MMP and may be incorporated by reference.
 At a minimum, the MMP must include the following elements as described in detail below: - a.
-Conditional Exclusion Certification A certification (Appendix D of DOW 1.3.10), signed in accordance with 750-1.8 Signature of SPDES forms, must be submitted once every five (5) years to the Regional Water Engineer and to the Bureau of Water Permits certifying that the facility is not a mercury source and does not receive flows from a mercury source.
+Conditional Exclusion Certification A certification (Appendix D of DOW 1.3.10), signed in accordance with 750-1.8 Signature of SPDES forms, must be submitted once every five (5) years to the Regional Water Engineer and to the Bureau of Water Permits certifying that the facility is neither a mercury source nor receives flows from a mercury source.
 Criteria to determine if a facility has a mercury source are as follows: - The facility is or receives discharge from 1) individually permitted combined sewer overflow (CSOs) communities and/or 2) Type II sanitary sewer overflow (SSO) facilities; - One or more effluent samples which exceed 12 ng/L, including samples taken as a result of the SPDES application process; - Internal or tributary waste stream samples exceed the GLCA effluent limitation AND the final effluent samples are less than the GLCA due primarily to dilution by uncontaminated or less contaminated waste streams.
 Both components of this criterion may include samples taken as a result of the SPDES application process; - A permit application or other information indicates that mercury is handled on site and could be discharged through outfalls; - Outfalls which contain legacy mercury contamination; - The facility's collection system receives discharges from a dental and/or categorical industrial user (CIU) that may discharge mercury; - The facility accepts hauled wastes; or, - The facility is defined as a categorical industry that may discharge mercury.
 This may also include dentists, universities, hospitals, or laboratories which have their own SPDES permit. - b.
 Control Strategy The control strategy must contain the following minimum elements: - i.
 Equipment and Materials Equipment and materials (e.g., thermometers, thermostats) used by the permittee, which may contain mercury, must be evaluated by the permittee.
 As equipment and materials containing mercury are updated/replaced, the permittee must use mercury-free alternatives, if possible. - ii.
 Bulk Chemical Evaluation For chemicals, used at a rate which exceeds 1,000 gallons/year or 10,000 pounds/year, the permittee must obtain a manufacturer's certificate of analysis, a chemical analysis performed by a certified laboratory, and/or a notarized affidavit which describes the substances' mercury concentration and the detection limit achieved.
-If possible, the permittee must only use bulk chemicals utilized in the wastewater treatment process which contain <10 ppb mercury.
+If possible, the permittee must only use bulk chemicals utilized in the wastewater treatment process which contain <10 ppb mercury. - c.
+Status Report An annual status report must be developed and maintained on site, in accordance with the Schedule of Additional Submittals, summarizing: - i.
+Review of criteria to determine if the facility has a potential mercury source; - a.
+If the permittee no longer meets the criteria for MMP Type IV, the permittee must notify the DEC for a permittee-initiated permit modification; - ii.
+All actions undertaken, pursuant to the control strategy, during the previous year; and